 My Dad had been growing frail both mentally and physically and was among the first residents moved into the new Assisted Care unit where I visited him nearly every day until he passed away peacefully in June 2012.
 He was 90 years old.

-I can truthfully say that Sister Janet and her
+It is from personal experience that I can truthfully say that Sister Janet and her

 caregivers are dedicated to providing a caring and comfortable